-A normal blood pressure reading for a human is 120/80 mmHg.
-For a cat, a normal blood pressure reading is closer to 150/95 mmHg.
-High blood pressure in cats is considered to be when the systolic blood pressure (the top number) is over 160.
+A normal blood pressure reading for a human is 120/80 mmHg (source).
+For a cat, a normal blood pressure reading is closer to 150/95 mmHg (source).
+High blood pressure in cats is when the systolic blood pressure (the top number) is over 160.

 Stress from going to the veterinarian’s office can make a cat’s blood pressure appear higher than it really is.
 For this reason, your veterinarian will take several readings and take your cat’s stress level into account when assessing your cat’s blood pressure.
 Getting an accurate blood pressure may require calming your cat down first.

 For cats, high blood pressure is rarely a stand-alone condition.
-It 80% of all feline hypertension cases, there is another disease causing the cat’s blood pressure to be high.
+In 80% of cases of high blood pressure in cats, there is another disease causing the cat’s blood pressure to be high (source).
 For this reason, if your veterinarian determines that your cat has high blood pressure, they will want to investigate further to see if there is an underlying disease.

 Which diseases can cause high blood pressure in cats?
 The most common are Chronic Renal Failure and Hyperthyroidism.
-Studies show that 65% of cats with Chronic Renal Failure have high blood pressure as do 87% of cats with hyperthyroidism.
-Other, more rare, causes of high blood pressure in cats include:
+According to Cornell University, 60% of cats with Chronic Renal Failure have high blood pressure as do 20% of cats with hyperthyroidism (source).
+Other, rarer, causes of high blood pressure in cats include:

 - Heart ailments